kimtuck/MdDS/_posts/2018-01-31-biological-basis.md

-  of basis of MdDS, and guided the development of different forms of non-invasive brain stimulation therapies. – Yoon-He Cha, MD
+  of basis of MdDS, and guided the development of different forms of non-invasive brain stimulation therapies. – Yoon-Hee Cha, MD
 author: Yoon-Hee Cha, MD, MdDS Researcher
 post_excerpt: ""
 layout: post